Basewq/XenkoProofOfConcepts/README.md

 These projects are aimed more towards intermediate to advanced programmers, and may require further investigation into the Stride source code, or search online, for more information on how some of the applied code works, as some of the some techniques may not be officially what the Stride developers intended for us to use.

-Currently there are seven projects:
+Currently there are 8 projects:
 * `EntityProcessorExample`: Processor-centric code rather than "Script"/Component-centric code.
 * `ObjectInfoRenderTargetExample`: Render entity information onto a `Texture` and then read this in a subsequent shader.
 * `ScreenSpaceDecalExample`: Use a cube projector and renders a given `Texture` onto any surfaces within the projector.